Noxmor/clap/README.md

 **Non-options**
 * Non-options are basically any argument that is not a flag or subcommand.
-* If an non-option argument looks like a flag, demarcate it with a double hypen: `-- --foo`
+* If an non-option argument looks like a flag, demarcate it with a double hyphen: `-- --foo`

 **Program flags**
 * A program flag is a global flag, which is not connected to any subcommand.